An injective Model for Twisted Derived Categories and Curved Koszul Triality: Injective Guan-Lazarev model structure

+\begin{theorem}[{\cite[Proposition 1.3.6]{becker12}}] Let $A$ be a CDG algebra. \begin{enumerate} \item There exists a unique projective abelian model structure on $A\mhyphen mod$, denoted $A\mhyphen mod_{ctr}$, such that the class of cofibrant objects in $A\mhyphen mod_{ctr}$ is given by the class of graded projective CDG $A$-modules.

+\item There exists a unique injective abelian model structure on $A\mhyphen mod$, denoted $A\mhyphen mod_{co}$, such that the class of fibrant objects in $A\mhyphen mod_{co}$ is given by the class of graded injective CDG $A$-modules. \end{enumerate} \end{theorem}

+\begin{remark} In \cite{Positselski2011}, co- and contraderived categories of CDG $A$-modules are defined as certain Verdier quotients of the homotopy category of CDG $A$-module.
+It is an open problem whether the homotopy categories of $A\mhyphen mod_{co}$ and $A\mhyphen mod_{ctr}$ are always equivalent to Positselski's co- and contraderived categories. \end{remark}

-\begin{theorem} The classes of weak equivalences in both model category structures $A\mhyphen mod_{co}^\text{II}$ and $A\mhyphen mod_{ctr}^\text{II}$ coincide.
-In particular, the identity on $A\mhyphen mod$ induces a Quillen equivalence $A\mhyphen mod_{co}^\text{II}\rightleftarrows A\mhyphen mod_{ctr}^\text{II}$. \end{theorem} \begin{proof} The first statement is immediate from the preceding Proposition \ref{prop:ctrind} as the functor $C\otimes^{\tau}-$ both left induces $A\mhyphen mod_{ctr}^\text{II}$ and right induces $A\mhyphen mod_{co}^\text{II}$.
+\begin{theorem} The classes of weak equivalences in both model category structures $A\mhyphen mod_{proj}^\text{II}$ and $A\mhyphen mod_{inj}^\text{II}$ coincide.
+In particular, the identity on $A\mhyphen mod$ induces a Quillen equivalence $A\mhyphen mod_{proj}^\text{II}\rightleftarrows A\mhyphen mod_{inj}^\text{II}$. \end{theorem} \begin{proof} The first statement is immediate from the preceding Proposition \ref{prop:ctrind} as the functor $C\otimes^{\tau}-$ both left induces $A\mhyphen mod^\text{II}_{inj}$ and right induces $A\mhyphen mod^\text{II}_{proj}$.

-For the second assertion, note that $id:A\mhyphen mod^\text{II}_{co}\to A\mhyphen mod^\text{II}_{ctr}$ obviously preserves cofibrations and trivial cofibrations, so we have a Quillen pair.
-The first part of the theorem implies that this Quillen pair is a Quillen equivalence. \end{proof}
+For the second assertion, we have to show that any cofibration $A\mhyphen mod^\text{II}_{inj}$ is an injection.
+It follows from \cite[Proposition 1.3.8]{becker12} that any contraacyclic CDG $A$-module in the sense of Becker (see \cite[Page 16]{becker12}) is weakly trivial in $A\mhyphen mod^\text{II}_{proj}$.
+In particular, the class of cofibrations in the model structure constructed in \cite[Proposition 1.3.6.1]{becker12} contains the class of cofibrations of $A\mhyphen mod^\text{II}_{proj}$, proving the claim.
+Hence $id:A\mhyphen mod^\text{II}_{proj}\to A\mhyphen mod^\text{II}_{inj}$ preserves cofibrations and trivial cofibrations and is left Quillen.
+The first part of the theorem now implies that the identity induces an equivalence on the level of homotopy categories. \end{proof}

-\begin{corollary} The homotopy category of the injective GL model structure is Quillen equivalent to the compactly generated derived category of the second kind $D^\text{II}_c(A)$ defined in \cite[Theorem 3.7]{GuanLazarev}. \end{corollary} \begin{proof} As was shown in Theorem~\ref{thm:ctreq}, the identity on $A\mhyphen mod$ induces a Quillen equivalence between $A\mhyphen mod^\text{II}_{co}$ and $A\mhyphen mod_{ctr}^\text{II}$, which in turn induces an equivalence on the level of homotopy categories. \end{proof}
+\begin{corollary} The homotopy category of the injective GL model structure is equivalent to the twisted derived category $D^\text{II}_c(A)$ defined in \cite[Theorem 3.7]{GuanLazarev}. \end{corollary} \begin{proof} As was shown in Theorem~\ref{thm:ctreq}, the identity on $A\mhyphen mod$ induces a Quillen equivalence between $A\mhyphen mod^\text{II}_{co}$ and $A\mhyphen mod^\text{II}_{inj}$, which in turn induces an equivalence on the level of homotopy categories. \end{proof}